Know your customer.

 Sometimes, this is a particular feature of your product that makes it the best fit.
 Maybe you are the cheapest product, or maybe you’re the premium option.
 Other times it is the customer service that your offering comes with.
 It can even be a sense of trust that your customers feel when they hear about your company.

-After you complete the steps to answer these questions, you should have a much better idea who your customers are, who might become your customer, and why your customers buy from you over the competition.
+After you complete the steps to answer these questions, you should have a much better idea of who your customers are, who might become your customer, and why your customers buy from you over the competition.

 Armed with this knowledge, you can start to market your offering in a way that caters to your potential customers’ needs.